eosay/robotCNN/README.md

 # robotCNN
 Supervised learning with a Convolutional Neural Network to control a linear robotic slider with hand gestures.
 The CNN is trained and used for inference on a PC, with movement commands sent over USB serial communication to a microcontoller.
 The CNN classifies webcamera images for the classes 'left', 'right', and 'stop'.
 The network is built and trained using [Pytorch](http://pytorch.org/).
 A GPU is highly recommended, but CPU usage is also supported.
+The blog post for this project is [here](https://cascino.github.io/Abstract-Robotic-Control-with-Convolutional-Neural-Networks/).
 <p align="center", text-align="center">
   <img src="/images/infer.gif" width="450"><br>
   Neural Network inference on pointing hand gestures